 While the cheapest option is to order a single retainer, you may want to go with a set of 2, just in case you think you might be in this situation again sometime in the future.
 While you're at it, you can use code SMILE10 to get 10% off your Sporting Smiles order.

-The main differences between Sentinel and Sporting Smile retainers is that the two brands offer different pack options, and Sentinel retainers have scalloped, or contoured edges, that go along the gumline, whereas Sporting Smiles retainers are cut straight across.
+The main difference between Sentinel and Sporting Smile retainers is that the two brands offer different pack options.
+Sentinel retainers have scalloped, or contoured edges, that go along the gumline, whereas Sporting Smiles retainers are cut straight across.

 Neither is necessarily more effective than the other when it comes to retainers — there is no evidence that one appliance works better than another — it's just about personal preference.
 If you'd like to get retainers with a contoured edge, you may want to consider ordering Sentinel.